Embedded Markov chain approximations in Skorokhod topologies: The Skorokhod space and its topologies

-\begin{Rem} Originally Skorokhod used $\tilde d_{J_2}, \tilde d_{M_2}$ to introduce the topologies $J_2$ and $M_2$, respectively.
-But $d_{J_2}, d_{M_2}$ introduce the same topologies \cite[II.4.1 p.\ 82, II.4.2 p.\ 83]{Poma1976}.
+\begin{remark} Skorokhod \cite{Skor1956} used $\tilde d_{J_2}, \tilde d_{M_2}$ to introduce the topologies $J_2$ and $M_2$, respectively.
+But $d_{J_2}, d_{M_2}$ yield the same topologies \cite[II.4.1 p.\ 82, II.4.2 p.\ 83]{Poma1976}.
 Note that on $\R^d$ with $d>1$ one could also define a complete graph by including for each coordinate the whole interval between the start and endpoints of the jumps, i.e. $\bigtimes_{i=1}^d [[f_i(t-),f_i(t)]]$ where $f_i$ denotes the $i$th component of $f$.
-The definition above only uses the linear interpolation, i.e., $[[f(t-),f(t)]]$, thus here the $M$ topologies are strong in the sense of Whitt (\cite{Whit2002} Section 12.3 and 12.10). \end{Rem}
+The definition above only uses the linear interpolation, i.e., $[[f(t-),f(t)]]$, thus here the $M$ topologies are strong in the sense of Whitt (\cite{Whit2002} Section 12.3 and 12.10).